CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction.md

 ---
 id: dataplatform_Introduction
-title: Dataplatform Introduction
+title: DataPlatform Introduction
 sidebar_label: Introduction
 ---

 DataPlatform is the basic facility for managing data.
-Data platform is mainly about publishing open data in a structured way, with the right metadata, aimed at the external users.
+DataPlatform is mainly about publishing open data in a structured way, with the right metadata, aimed at the external users.

 DataPlatform is comprised of two solutions, the **Portal** and **CKAN**.